the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-cultural-change.md

 To manage transitions it needs to be clear what the problem (reason for change) is.
 People will not change if they are not experiencing the problem and are convinced something needs to be adjusted.
 Those experiencing the problem will also have expertise and knowledge to come up with an effective solution.
-Individuals will stand to loose something when change is happening and a sense of control over this transition may help making transition phases less uncomfortable.
+Individuals will stand to loose something when change is happening - a sense of control over this transition helps to make the transition more comfortable.
 It is important to learn what problems people are facing in a transition face, and recognise individuals that do contribute to the change.
 People will need to feel safe to experiment and take risks, and not be punished when these experiments fail.

 It is important that changes are meaningfully clustered or hold off to avoid a messy change pile.
-In the first situation the changes are incorporated in the bigger change picture, and it makes sense to act on these further changes right now.
+* If changes are meaningfully clustered the changes are incorporated in the bigger change picture, and it makes sense to act on these further changes right now.
-In the second situation the changes are not neatly connected to the change that is already happening.
+* In a messy change pile the changes are not neatly connected to the change that is already happening.
 This can feel overwhelming as too many different changes are happening at the same time, which may pull people in different directions.

-Short term goals can give people a sense of achievement and encourage them to move forward.

 To ensure that people will change their behaviour, they will need to learn how to adapt to new behaviours through training.
 People will not be able to invest in this, if the new behaviours are not adequately rewarded (for example, focused placed on publications written instead of open data/software).
+Short term goals can give people a sense of achievement and encourage them to move forward.

 (er-activism-cultural-change-leading)=
 ## Leading change